-Our Information Fluency (IF) initiative aims at developing our students' research competencies, critical thinking skills and metacognitive abilities.
+Our Information Fluency (IF) initiative aims at developing our students' research competencies, critical thinking skills, and metacognitive abilities by introducing them to the role and value of information in their daily academic and personal life.

 |Searching as Strategic Exploration||Recognize that searching for information is a nonlinear process that requires continuous refinement of search techniques and flexible application of a range of approaches and skills.|